Lisinopril and HydrochlorothiazidePronunciation

 Dual Blockade of the Renin-Angiotensin System (RAS)

-Do not coadminister aliskiren with Lisinopril and Hydrochlorothiazide in patients with diabetes.
-Avoid use of aliskiren with Lisinopril and Hydrochlorothiazide in patients with renal impairment (GFR < 60 mL/min).
+Do not co-administer aliskiren with Lisinopril and Hydrochlorothiazide Tablets in patients with diabetes.
+Avoid use of aliskiren with Lisinopril and Hydrochlorothiazide Tablets in patients with renal impairment (GFR < 60 ml/min).

 When administered concurrently the following drugs may interact with thiazide diuretics.

-Should not generally be given with diuretics.
+Lithium - should not generally be given with diuretics.
 Diuretic agents reduce the renal clearance of lithium and add a high risk of lithium toxicity.
-Refer to the package insert for lithium preparations before use of such preparations with Lisinopril and Hydrochlorothiazide.
+Refer to the package insert for lithium preparations before use of such preparations with Lisinopril and Hydrochlorothiazide Tablets.

-In some patients, the administration of a non-steroidal anti-inflammatory agent can reduce the diuretic, natriuretic, and antihypertensive effects of loop, potassium-sparing and thiazide diuretics.
-Therefore, when Lisinopril and Hydrochlorothiazide and non-steroidal anti-inflammatory agents are used concomitantly, the patient should be observed closely to determine if the desired effect of Lisinopril and Hydrochlorothiazide is obtained.
+Non-steroidal Anti-inflammatory Drugs - In some patients, the administration of a non-steroidal anti-inflammatory agent can reduce the diuretic, natriuretic, and antihypertensive effects of loop, potassium-sparing and thiazide diuretics.
+Therefore, when Lisinopril and Hydrochlorothiazide Tablets and non-steroidal anti-inflammatory agents are used concomitantly, the patient should be observed closely to determine if the desired effect of Lisinopril and Hydrochlorothiazide Tablets is obtained.

 Carcinogenesis, Mutagenesis, Impairment of Fertility